Socialalchemy.com site created 08-15-2000

 - What is the meaning of your life?
 This question should not be confused, with the more general question of what is the meaning of human life?

 On what factors do you base your conclusion on the meaning of your life?

-- Who, what and why created or controls these factors that have influenced how one defines their life?
+Who, what and why created or controls these factors that have influenced how one defines their life?

-- Are there reasons why these factors exist?
+Are there reasons why these factors exist?
 Are their influences upon our lives intentional or just an issue of random events?

-If social alchemy is the molding of social structure and behavior, what is the intent of such an intrapersonal and interpersonal art form?
+If social alchemy is the molding of social structure and behavior. what is the intent of such an intrapersonal and interpersonal art form?

 Social Alchemy and Intent:

-Does the philosopher like the gardener see himself as a part of the natural environment, thus accepts the notion of an interdependence of all living things?
-Then again, he may see plants as lower forms of life, just tools to be used for his own needs, such as food or a commodity of trade.
+Does the philosopher like the gardener see themselves as a part of the natural environment, thus accepts the notion of an interdependence of all living things?
+Then again, they may see plants as lower forms of life, just tools to be used for their own needs, such as food or a commodity of trade.
 There are some social philosophers who have tried to make sense of how/why of people interact in groups and how such interaction might be influenced by factors around them.
 Such thoughts are part of the makeup of social rules and structures.

-Different cultures have addressed this concept of social philosophy in various ways, within the context of their time in history, geographic location, but perhaps also their own scope or range of perception.
+Different cultures have addressed this concept as a sort social philosophy in various ways, within the context of their time in history, geographic location, but perhaps also their own scope or range of perception.
 As we will see: the manipulation and engineering of social groups can reach far beyond the notion of a dualistic enterprise.
-What affects social interactions, present and future, is partly impacted by our:
+What affects social interactions in the present and future, is partly impacted by our: